Equivariant counts of points of the moduli spaces of pointed hyperelliptic curves: Introduction

 \section{Introduction}

 By virtue of the Lefschetz trace formula, counting points defined over finite fields of a space gives a way of finding information on its cohomology.
-In this article we wish to count points of the moduli space $\Hhm gn$ of $n$-pointed smooth hyperelliptic curves of genus $g$.
+In this article we wish to count points of the moduli space $\Hh_{g,n}$ of $n$-pointed smooth hyperelliptic curves of genus $g$.
 On this space we have an action of the symmetric group $\s_n$ by permuting the marked points of the curves.
-To take this action into account we will make \emph{$\s_n$-equivariant} counts of the numbers of points of $\Hhm gn$ defined over finite fields.
+To take this action into account we will make \emph{$\s_n$-equivariant} counts of the numbers of points of $\Hh_{g,n}$ defined over finite fields.

-For every $n$ we will find simple recursive equations in the genus, for the equivariant number of points of $\Hhm gn$ defined over a finite field.
+For every $n$ we will find simple recurrence relations in the genus, for the equivariant number of points of $\Hh_{g,n}$ defined over a finite field.
 Thus, if we can count these numbers for low genus, we will know the answer for every genus.
-The hyperelliptic curves will need to be separated according to whether the characteristic is odd or even, see Sections \ref{sec-repr} and \ref{sec-repreven}, and the respective recursion formulas will in some cases be different, see Sections \ref{sec-u}, \ref{sec-reca} and \ref{sec-ueven}.
+The hyperelliptic curves will need to be separated according to whether the characteristic is odd or even and the respective recurrence relations will in some cases be different.

-When the number of marked points is at most seven, we use the fact that the base cases of the recursions only involve the genus zero case, which is dealt with in Section \ref{sec-gzero}, and previously known equivariant counts of points of the moduli space of pointed curves of genus one, to get equivariant counts for every genus.
-These results are presented for odd characteristic in Section~\ref{sec-results} and for even characteristic in Section~\ref{sec-results2}.
+When the number of marked points is at most $7$ we use the fact that the base cases of the recurrence relations only involve the genus $0$ case, which is easily computed, and previously known $\s_n$-equivariant counts of points of $\Mm_{1,n}$, to get equivariant counts for every genus.
 If we consider the odd and even cases separately, then all these counts are polynomials when considered as functions of the number of elements of the finite field.
 For up to five points these polynomials do not depend upon the characteristic.
-But for six-pointed hyperelliptic curves there is a dependence, which appears for the first time for genus three.
+But for six-pointed hyperelliptic curves there is a dependence, which appears for the first time for genus $3$.

-The results of this article are in agreement with the results on the ordinary Euler characteristic and the conjectures on the motivic Euler characteristic of some natural local systems on the moduli space of hyperelliptic curves of genus $3$, which are found in the article \cite{Bini-Geer} by Bini-van der Geer.
-There is also an agreement with the results of Getzler, in the article \cite{G-euler}, on the ordinary Euler characteristic of these local systems when the genus is two.
-The connection is that computing the trace of Frobenius on all the local systems of at most some fixed weight is equivalent to making equivariant counts of the number of points of all the moduli spaces of pointed hyperelliptic curves with at most as many marked points as the weight.
-Finally, there is an agreement with the results of Tommasi in \cite{Orsolathesis}, where the cohomology of $\Hhm{g}{2}$ is computed for all $g \geq 2$.